 Printed photos are fragile.
 Over the years, they can fade from sun exposure, stick together in humid attics, or suffer from unexpected water damage.
 The vibrant colors of your parents’ wedding photos can turn dull, and the crisp details of your childhood pictures can soften and blur.
 Digital photos, on the other hand, are immune to this physical decay.
 Once scanned, your images are safe from floods, fires, and the simple passage of time.
 They won’t fade, and you can even use simple software to restore some of the color and clarity that the originals have lost.
 This is especially important for photos stored in old, deteriorating albums, which is why album scanning is such a valuable option.

-Share Your History with Family
+Share Your Family History, Anywhere

 One of the greatest joys of digitizing your photos is how easy it becomes to share them.
 That box of photos in your basement can’t be enjoyed by your aunt who lives three states away or your nephew who is curious about his grandparents.
 Once your photos are digital, you can send them in an email, post them on social media, or create a shared online gallery for the whole family to see.
 Digitizing makes it much easier for family members who live far away to enjoy these memories.
 It brings your family’s history out of the dark and into the light for everyone to celebrate together.